sydneydenae/tenth/README.md

 10. **Setting up 2nd CSS file and building**
       1. Create an output.css file in the src/pages section
       2. Go to the package.json and add `"build:css": "tailwind build src/style.css -o src/pages/output.css"` in the scripts section
-      3. Run npm build:css in the terminal
+      3. Run `npm run build:css in the terminal`
       4. There should be new code present in the output.css file
+      5. Go to index.js file and add the line `import "./output.css"` under the other imports if any

 9. **Install React/Tailwind chrome extension** https://chrome.google.com/webstore/detail/tailwind-ui-react/binfindfddkgfibeajgkmjioklcgigjn?hl=en-US